When you stake SOL in Phantom, you choose a validator to delegate to. Validators process transactions and help secure the Solana network.

 How to compare validators

-- Validators.app/validators: View metrics such as APY, commission, vote performance, and skip rate.
-You can sort and filter based on what matters most to you.
+- validators.app: View metrics such as APY, commission, vote performance, and skip rate.
+You can sort and filter validators based on different criteria.

-- Topvalidators.app: Ranks validators by performance, trust signals, and user activity.
-This can be a good starting point if you want established operators.
+- topvalidators.app: Ranks validators by performance, trust signals, and user activity.

 Tip: Avoid staking only with the very largest validators.
 Spreading stake across the network helps support decentralization.